 Channel your inner Downton by embracing open shelving, which is enjoying a style revival amid those seeking a pantry-led utilitarian vibe.
 Be prepared to evict any outright ugly crockery but don’t get obsessive with aesthetics – the most successful open cabinetry is purposefully uncontrived.
 In fact, most kitchen designers recommend using open shelving for daily-use items so that the dreaded dust never gets a chance to settle.
 This is Neptune’s Suffolk kitchen hand-painted in Teal, prices from £12,000.

 12. Add warmth with burnished metals

-Love warm metals but ready to dial down the glitz of copper and brass?
+Love warm metals in the kitchen but ready to dial down the glitz of copper accessories?
 This season burnished metal is making a play for attention.
 On cabinetry, the smart money is on the latest spray-lacquer metallic finishes, which are robust and easy to clean.
 And, unlike the real deal, won’t tarnish or patina in time.
 This is a bespoke kitchen in dark oak and metal-effect lacquer by Mowlem & Co, prices start from £30,000.
 The worktop is Sensa granite in Orinoco, £500 sq m, from Sensa by Cosentino.

 13. On a budget?
 Try a DIY option